Extractivism: Ecuador: oil exploitation in Yasuni National Park

 Many Amazonian communities in Ecuador are opposed to the national government's endorsement of oil extraction in Yasuni National Park.
 The Spanish corporation Repsol S.A. and American corporation Chevron-Texaco have both attempted to extract oil from the reserves in Yasuni.
 Various civil society organizations fought against the implementation of this project because of the park's valuable biodiversity.
 In 2007 under President Correa, Ecuador launched the Yasuní-ITT Initiative, which proposed that the international community would compensate Ecuador $3.5 billion for the lost income that an oil reserve would have generated in exchange for protecting the forest.
-The initiative only raised $13 million dollars, and was cancelled in 2013.
-Drilling began in 2016, and in 2023 several oil platforms had been developed with over 100 oil wells in production.
+The initiative only raised $13 million and was canceled in 2013.
+Drilling began in 2016, and in 2023, several oil platforms had been developed with over 100 oil wells in production.